The University of California Dose Optimization and Standardization Endeavor

 UC DOSE Virtual Symposium (2013):

-The UC DOSE Virtual Symposium on Radiation Safety and Computed Tomography is planned for May 8th-10th, 2013 and will focus on educational efforts to optimize CT radiation dose.
-The curriculum will be offered to physicians, technologists, physicists, nurses, medical students, and individuals who want to understand the issues regarding CT radiation dose.
-The course will be offered not only within the UCMCs, but also to a broad national and international audience.
+The UC DOSE Virtual Symposium on Radiation Safety and Computed Tomography is available on-demand until May 2014, and focuses on educational efforts to optimize CT radiation dose.
+The curriculum is offered to physicians, technologists, physicists, nurses, medical students, and individuals who want to understand the issues regarding CT radiation dose.
+The course is offered not only within the UCMCs, but also to a broad national and international audience.

 Structurally, virtual conferences are appealing since they offer an educational experience while cutting travel costs for attendees.
-Separate halls at the conference will include live lectures, discussions on new legislation and professional oversight surrounding radiation, discussions on radiation risk communication to patients, discussions of dose registries, a system to upload site data and compare with normative distributions, presentations by advocacy groups, virtual games simulating CT exams, and vendor rooms demonstrating different dose acquisition software.
+Separate halls at the conference include professional-produced lectures, discussions on new legislation and professional oversight surrounding radiation, discussions on radiation risk communication to patients, discussions of dose registries, presentations by advocacy groups, a CT simulation "CTSim", and vendor rooms demonstrating different dose acquisition software.

 Click to join the UC DOSE mailing list and stay updated about the conference.